iamanamulhaquesohel/Expense-Tracker-Application/README.md

 # Expense-Tracker-Application

 # Requirment
-1.Install node js
+1.Install node js.
-2. Visual Studio Code 2019
+2. Visual Studio Code 2019.
-3. Install dotnet ef global tool using this command  "dotnet tool install --global dotnet-ef"
+3. Install dotnet ef global tool using this command  "dotnet tool install --global dotnet-ef".

 # Installation guide or Watch the video to open project "How to.mp4"
 1. Download the repositories.